joraavetisyan/Snaps/README.md

 + and many other extensions for some routine

 #### Version Control
-+ If building for a store, merge to master and create a tag vX.X.X, push the tag to remote
++ If building for a store, increment version in separate commit, merge to master and create a tag vX.X.X, push the tag to remote

 #### Dependency injection